 If your car was involved in an accident, but you were not driving at the time, there are several steps you need to take.

-1. Determine Whether Any of the Occupants of Your Car Were Injured
+1. Determine Whether Any of the Occupants Of the Car Accident Were Injured

 If anyone inside your car was injured, you may play a very important role in helping them recover from their injuries.
 Much of your aid will come through your available insurance coverage.
 For example, if you have "medical payment" insurance coverage at the time of the accident, this coverage will provide insurance payments for medical expenses incurred for occupants of your car following an accident, up to the available insurance limits.
 Coverage for these payments is provided regardless who is at fault.
 Passengers in your car may also be able to recover damages from either your insurance company or the insurance company of one of the drivers of the vehicles involved in the accident.
 Your insurance coverage may be the only source of compensation for serious injuries suffered by those in your car.
 Make sure everyone knows the insurance coverage available to them.

-2. Immediately after the Accident Call Your Insurance Company, Report the Accident, and Set Up a Claim
+2. Immediately after the Car Crash Call Your Insurance Company, Report the Car Accident, and Set Up a Claim